phthic/soupkitchens/app/views/static/notes.md

 -CHECK IF BUG: if not logged in, comments.new fritzes FIXED -GETS stuck on current_user.id -- because it doesn't need ID?
 YUP.
 FIXED FIX -- Users/index -- how to delete duplicates
+FIX -- find a way that a user can click to see comments stats, all on one page.

 -FIX SCOPE ISSUE DONE --maybe chck again
  FIX view issue related to scope
+  Tried to do this, no luck yet:
+        <p> The person who has left the most reviews is <%= @user.most_comments %>
+          scope :most_comments, -> { User.all.comments.count }